chrissix666/Jellyfin-Random-Button/README.md

 ### **Home Screen behaviour = Fallback**

-From the Home View, the Random Button selects randomly from a **Movie or a Series**.
+From the Home View, the Random Button selects randomly from a **Movie or a Series or Collection (when ID set)**.

 - No permanent lock or memory
 - Each click evaluates the current navigation context